-7. For a useful map depicting "approximate tribal distributions in 1850," see MARCUS ET AL., supra note 5, at 17.
+^{7.} For a useful map depicting "approximate tribal distributions in 1850," see MARCUS ET AL., supra note 5, at 17.
 The basin tribes' reservations are displayed on the BASIN MAP, supra note 6.

-8. CHARLES F. WILKINSON, THE EAGLE BIRD: MAPPING A NEW WEST (1992).
+^{8.} CHARLES F. WILKINSON, THE EAGLE BIRD: MAPPING A NEW WEST (1992).

-9. Yellowstone River Compact, ch.
+^{9.} Yellowstone River Compact, ch.
 629, 65 Stat.
 663 (1951).

-10. WILKINSON, supra note 8, at 154-55.
+^{10.} WILKINSON, supra note 8, at 154-55.

-Channeling John Wesley Powell from a century prior, Charles further suggested, "[t]he most relevant boundary lines for an ethic of place in the American West accrue from basin and watershed demarcations"-the Yellowstone River Basin and otherwise-while disavowing the notion of "rework[ing] our angular state lines to conform to river basins."
+^{12.} John Wesley Powell, Institutions for the Arid Lands, 40 CENTURY MAG.
+111, 113-14 (1890) (advocating for organizing the Arid Region into watershed commonwealths).
+For a compilation revisiting Powell's ideas about water, public for an ethic of place in the American West accrue from basin and watershed demarcations"-the Yellowstone River Basin and otherwise-while disavowing the notion of "rework[ing] our angular state lines to conform to river basins."
+13

 Applying this ethic of place to the Yellowstone River Compact, two aspects of the basin tribes' circumstances troubled Charles, one having to do with marginalization of the tribes' water rights, the other involving marginalization of the tribal nations as co-sovereigns.
 As an initial matter, "tribal rights were expressly excluded from the compact," and, "[a]s a result, many knowledgeable observers believe that the interstate allocation of the river may need to be reexamined in light of tribal water rights."14 Compounding this substantive concern, in Charles's view, was a procedural matter.
 The body established to administer the compact, the Yellowstone River Compact Commission (the "Commission"), 15 consists solely of state and federal representatives, with no representation for the basin tribes.
 No legal barrier stood in the way of such representation, according to Charles, which if provided, would fully recognize "the tribes' status as sovereign governments within the constitutional system."16 That is what Charles ultimately advocated, devoting a handful of paragraphs to the subject, "for a different kind of compact than those in the past," with the end goal already identified: fulfillment of an ethic of place.
-17
+17 lands, and Native peoples upon the sesquicentennial of the 1869 Colorado River Exploring Expedition, see VISION & PLACE: JOHN WESLEY POWELL & REIMAGINING THE COLORADO RIVER BASIN (Jason Robison et al. eds., 2020).

 Charles was not alone in recognizing these issues-as revealed nearly a quarter century later in Montana v.
-Wyoming, an original action before the U.S. Supreme Court from 2007 to
+Wyoming, an original action before the U.S. Supreme Court from 2007 to 2018, 18 where the Northern Cheyenne, Montana, Wyoming, and